 Step 1: Clarify what you want

-Deciding to seek higher education is an excellent way to take your career to the next level or pivot to a new field, and the path to success starts with gaining clarity on several crucial factors before committing to a program.
+Deciding to seek higher education is an excellent way to take your career to the next level or pivot to a new field, and the path to success starts with gaining clarity on several crucial factors before committing to an online master’s program.

 First, determine your area of study.
 While this decision may be relatively straightforward for those planning to stay in their current field, it may require more thought from those seeking a new career.
-After all, a master’s degree in accounting will prepare you for a vastly different future than a master’s in psychology.
+After all, a master’s degree in accounting will prepare you for a vastly different future than a master’s degree in psychology, computer science, criminal justice, or any other field.

-Next, consider the program type: a traditional master’s, executive program, or specialized track.
+Next, consider the program type: a traditional master’s degree program, executive program, or specialized track.
 Assess the program’s delivery format and schedule to ensure it fits your lifestyle.
 Addressing these vital components will prepare you for a more rewarding and tailored education journey.

 Step 2: Research schools and programs